Last updated: May 3, 2026

 - Confusing the tax cap with the senior circuit breaker.
 The 1% cap is one rule.
 The Over 65 Circuit Breaker Credit is another rule.

 - Forgetting to report ineligibility.
-If you stop qualifying, the state says you must notify the county auditor within 60 days in some cases.
+If you stop qualifying, you may have to notify the county auditor within 60 days in some cases.

 Best options by need